kanduvisla/blipr/TEST_REPORT.md

 - Copy / Paste of ranges of notes
 - Save / Remember last note / velocity / etc. per track
 - Selected note is not "picked" (pipet tool)
+- "##" does not show with multiple steps with different values